diyessi/explications/content/articles/srt1.md

        OCT 000017777777      MASK FOR CORRECTION                       MISRT1044
        OCT 100360000001      LUMPED CONSTANT                           MISRT1045
 ```

 # Understanding the source

 The source is easily recognized as being written in an assembly language.
 The assembler is [SHARE Assembler Program (SAP)](https://sky-visions.com/ibm/704/uasap.pdf#page=2), written by [Roy Nutt](https://history.computer.org/pioneers/nutt.html).
 Each line corresponds to one 80 column IBM punched card.
 The punched card character set and the closely related six bit BCD encoding is limited to uppercase letters and some symbols.
 Character positions, numbered from 1 to 80, are called columns, not because of the columns formed in the source listing, but because of the column of punched holes that encodes the character on a card.
 Only columns 1 through 72 can be read by the IBM 704 but could be read if the cards were transferred to tape.

+It was common to use columns on the right side of the card to add sequencing information that was ignored by the assembler.
+If the cards were accidentally dropped, a punched card sorter, a common piece of office equipment at the time, could be used to put them back in order, although for 46 cards it was probably faster to sort them by hand.

 Columns 8 through 10 contain a three character operation which determine the syntax for the line.

 ## Comments

 Any characters separated by at least one space from the last operand are comments.
 If the assembler reads the program from cards, characters in columns 73 through 80 will not be seen and will not show up in a listing, while they are available if the assembler is using tape input.
-The `REM` (remark) pseudo-op has no operands, giving additional room for a comment.
+The `REM` (remark) pseudo-op is used for lines that only contain comments.
+Early versions of the assembler required two spaces between `REM` and the comment, but the first `REM` above indicates that this requirement was later dropped.
 ```
        REM  THIS IS A REMARK COMMENT
        CLA X,2 THIS IS AN INSTRUCTION COMMENT
 ```

 ## Memory addressing

 For the purposes of understanding the `SQRT` implementation, IBM 704 addresses are 15 bits and each address corresponds to a 36 bit word.
 The high order bit is designated `S`, followed by the *magnitude*, bits `1` through `35`, with `35` being the low order bit.
-For a word `W`, `W[S]` or \(W_S\) is the sign, `W[2]` or \(W_2\) is bit 2, and `W[2-5]` or \(W_{[2-5]}\) are bits 2 through 5.
+Here, for a word `W`, `W[S]` or \(W_S\) is the value of the sign bit, `W[2]` or \(W_2\) is the value of bit 2, and `W[2-5]` or \(W_{[2-5]}\) is the value of bits 2 through 5.
 Words are written in octal while addresses are usually in decimal.

 Two registers are used for arithmetic operations:
  - `AC` is a 38 bit *accumulator* register with bits `S`, `Q`, `P`, `1-35` from high to low.
 The `Q` and `P` bits extend the arithmetic range available for some intermediate results.
 When `AC` is written to memory, the `Q` and `P` bits are not written to memory, and when memory is written to `AC`, `Q` and `P` will be 0.
  - `MQ` is a 36 bit *multiplier quotient* register
 Some operations treat the pair of `AC` and `MQ` similar to a wide register.

+# Linkage

+Programs were organized somewhat differently than they are today.
+There was no call stack with stack frames containing return information and local storage.
+The main program was a collection of segments consisting of a mix of instructions and data connected together by conditional and unconditional branches.
+Subroutines were often inline.
+When not inline, they were branched to in such a way that when the routine was complete it could branch to the next segment to be executed.
+In some case, such as the square root, there might be more than one possible continuation segment, so a way was needed for the subroutine to determine where to branch to in each case.
+If there were arguments and/or results that could not be kept in registers, there also needed to be a way to tell the subroutine where to find the arguments and where to store the results.

+One way this was done was to have a user of a subroutine first modify instructions in the subroutine to specify the proper return locations and addresses and then branch to the subroutine.
+Exit points in the subroutine would then be branches to the part of the program that was supposed to be executed next.

+The 704 provides a simpler mechanism.
+There are three address-sized *index* registers, 1, 2, and 4.
+Most operations have a three bit *tag* field which specifies how an index value is read from/written to the index registers.
+For reading, the specified register contents are ORed, while for writing the specified index registers are set.
+When the tag is 0 for a read, the index value is 0, and for a write no index register is written.
+An *indexable* operation computes its effective address by subtracting the index value specified by its tag from its address operand.

+Stack frames let functions obtain storage while they are active.
+It would waste memory, which was a very limited resource, if every routine had to reserve fixed working storage.
+Instead, a region of memory designated `COMMON` lets routines share temporary storage.
+A routine that uses `COMMON` specifies how much storage it needs in `COMMON` and the program allocates enough space in `COMMON` for the maximum required size.
+When a routine is invoked, the caller must assume that the routine will overwrite the part of `COMMON` that it says it will use.

 ## Linkage for SQRT